ausbitbank/stable-diffusion-discord-bot/README.md

 # stable-diffusion-discord-bot

-A discord bot built to interface with the webserver api built into the invoke-ai fork of stable-diffusion.
+A discord bot built to interface with the [InvokeAI](https://github.com/invoke-ai/InvokeAI) fork of stable-diffusion.

 ## Current features:
-- Most features from the lstein fork are available via bot
+- Most features from InvokeAI are available via bot
 - Simple buttons for refresh and using templates/init-images
 - Attach an image with your chat message to use as template/init-image
 - Basic FIFO queue system
 - Watch folder for new files, autopost to discord with filename/info if available
-- Prompt and keyword randomisation from txt files
+- Supports loading prompt, keywords and settings from txt files with randomisation
 - RealESRGAN face fixing and upscaling
 - Slash commands
 - Per user credit tracking system